How Much Do Foster Parents Get Paid in New Brunswick?

 Foster-to-Adopt and EI Benefits

 If you are fostering with the intent to adopt, there are additional financial considerations.
-Foster parents who proceed to adopt a child in their care are eligible for EI Parental Benefits.
-The standard parental leave provides approximately 55% of weekly insurable earnings for up to 35 weeks.
-The extended option provides approximately 33% of weekly earnings for up to 61 weeks.
+Foster parents who proceed to adopt a child in their care may be eligible for EI Parental Benefits.
+Confirm current eligibility, benefit rates, and duration directly with Service Canada.

 Get Your Free New Brunswick Foster Care Quick-Start Checklist